4ndsil/Farmly-Apps/README.md

 # Farmly-Apps
-Repository for Farmly core API and Farmly notifications API
+Repository for Farmly Core API and Farmly Notifications API